- Submit your application by one of our deadlines listed above

 Training and Hours

-- After some training, new STs will shadow experienced STs to gain additional experience before working independently.
+- New ST training includes shadowing experienced STs to gain additional experience before working independently.

 - After the initial semester of training, STs work, on average, 8-12 hours per week.